 The Investment Manager is a corporation under common control with the Manager.
 The Investment Manager is paid a fee by the Trust for its advisory services provided to the Trust.
-Gavin Swartzman, a director of the Manager and Trevor Maunder, a director and officer of the Manager, are also directors of the Investment Manager.

 ITEM 9 TRUST GOVERNANCE

 The Manager is primarily responsible for the governance of the Trust.
 Details regarding the names, tenure with the Manager, and principal occupations of the individual members of the board of directors of the Manager are set out under the heading "Responsibility for Trust Operations - The Manager and Trustee - Directors and Officers of the Manager."